Keto Frosted Animal Cookies

 Once the dough has chilled, bake cookies at 350 degrees for about 6 minutes or until edges start to turn golden brown.
 Remove from the oven and let cool on the baking tray for 2-3 minutes before transferring to a wire rack to finish cooling completely.

-These keto cookies will stir up fun childhood memories when you baked them.
-Keto frosted animal cookies recipe tastes just like the kind your mom used to pack in your lunchbox.
-The bright, colorful circus cookie made such an impression on me growing up that I had to recreate a sugar free verison of this favorite cookie.
+These cookies will stir up fun childhood memories.
+This frosted animal cookies recipe tastes just like the kind your mom used to pack in your lunchbox.
+The bright, colorful circus cookie made such an impression on me growing up that I had to recreate a sugar free version of this favorite cookie.

-These sugar-free frosted animal cookies have a delicate crunch to them and are coated with a keto white chocolate frosting and dipped in sprinkles.
+These sugar-free frosted animal cookies have a delicate crunch and are coated with a white chocolate frosting and dipped in sprinkles.
 The flavor is unreal!
-This is one treat that my kids can get on board with because the animal shapes are so fun.
+This is one treat my kids can get on board with because the animal shapes are so fun.
 Plus they love cookies that are colored and have sprinkles on them!
-I love that I can pack a few in their lunchbox when they go to school and not have to worry that they will have a sugar high later on.
+I love that I can pack a few in their lunchbox when they go to school and not worry about a sugar high later on.

 The sugar-free frosting used in this recipe is actually melted white chocolate.
-But when you dip the animal cracker in white chocolate, it tastes just like frosted animal cookies!
+When you dip the animal cracker in white chocolate, it tastes just like frosted animal cookies!

 The sugar free white chocolate I like to use is by

-Sprinkles are a must have when making low carb frosted animal cookies!
+Sprinkles are a must have when making these frosted animal cookies!
 You have a couple of options when selecting sprinkles.
-Unfortunately, the traditional rainbow, multicolored nonpareils sprinkles you see sprinkled on store bought circus cookies are not available as a sugar-free option.
+Unfortunately, the traditional rainbow, multicolored nonpareils sprinkles you see on store bought circus cookies are not available as a sugar-free option.

 If you are going for an authentic looking animal cookie, then just use these

 Frosted animal crackers have a delicate crumb since they don’t contain egg to help bind the cookie together.
-To achieve a texture similar to store bought animal cookies, I highly recommend
+To get a texture similar to store bought animal cookies, I highly recommend

-Sometimes your cookies can still spread when baking even if you refrigerate your cookie dough.
-However, I have an easy fix for you, but you have to act fast before your animal cookies cool.
-Using a knife, you can push the edges of the cookie in and mold the cookie to return to the desired shape.
-You must do this step immediately when they come out of the oven since the dough will still be pliable.
+Sometimes your cookies will still spread when baking even if you refrigerate the dough.
+I have an easy fix for you, but you have to act fast before your animal cookies cool.
+Using a knife, push the edges of the cookie in and mold it back to the desired shape.
+Do this immediately when they come out of the oven since the dough will still be pliable.

 Let the cookies cool completely on the baking tray before transferring them to a wire rack.
 The cookies are very soft and delicate when they first come out of the oven so don’t try to pick them up!
 Once the cookies have completely cooled, they will be hardened and easy to pick up.